-- 19 The purpose of the sampling below slabs after their removal is two-fold.
-The sampling regime - 20 needs to address whether there is residual contamination and whether the contamination requires - 21 removal.
-Both purposes can be addressed by a tiered approach that allows a rapid decision based - on a field screening technique biased toward areas where explosives contamination is most likely - and a more comprehensive second step that broadens the characterization both areally and with - regard to a wider suite of potential SRCs. - 25 Past Army experience at other ammunition plants indicates that there are certain process - 26 buildings within a load line that can be expected to have a greater potential for residual - 27 contamination than other buildings.
-Based on information from Joliet Army Ammunition Plant - and the results of the load line RIs, the buildings at RVAAP were classified into three groups - 29 based on their likely potential for residual explosives contamination once floor slabs are - 30 removed.
-Thirteen buildings were identified as high potential, 43 buildings were identified as - 31 medium potential, and 49 buildings were identified as low potential.
+The purpose of the sampling below slabs after their removal is two-fold.
+The sampling regime needs to address whether there is residual contamination and whether the contamination requires removal.
+Both purposes can be addressed by a tiered approach that allows a rapid decision based on a field screening technique biased toward areas where explosives contamination is most likely and a more comprehensive second step that broadens the characterization both areally and with regard to a wider suite of potential SRCs.

+Past Army experience at other ammunition plants indicates that there are certain process buildings within a load line that can be expected to have a greater potential for residual contamination than other buildings.
+Based on information from Joliet Army Ammunition Plant and the results of the load line RIs, the buildings at RVAAP were classified into three groups based on their likely potential for residual explosives contamination once floor slabs are removed.
+Thirteen buildings were identified as high potential, 43 buildings were identified as medium potential, and 49 buildings were identified as low potential.

-3.6.1 Rationales for Building Classification
+32 3.6.1 Rationales for Building Classification

-- 33 Information received from the USACE Technical Manager for the Joliet Army Ammunition - 34 Plant (JOAAP) remediation project (Mr. Andrew B. Evens) indicated that buildings at Joliet that - 35 had direct contact with the handling of explosive powder, melting, and loading were the - buildings that represented the highest impact.
-Very little impact was observed at the remainder - of the buildings.
-In addition, any location that presented a mechanism to move the explosives material could be of concern.
-At the load lines, that mechanism would be water; therefore, - material could be of concern.
-At the load lines, that mechanism would be water; therefore, sumps would represent a higher concern for residual explosives contamination.
-The remediation - 40 information for the JOAAP revealed that minimal to no soil excavation (i.e., excavation to no

-1 greater than 1 foot below ground surface (bgs)) was required at some areas of concern, while
+33 Information received from the USACE Technical Manager for the Joliet Army Ammunition 34 Plant (JOAAP) remediation project (Mr. Andrew B. Evens) indicated that buildings at Joliet that 35 had direct contact with the handling of explosive powder, melting, and loading were the buildings that represented the highest impact.
+Very little impact was observed at the remainder 36 37 of the buildings.
+In addition, any location that presented a mechanism to move the explosives 38 material could be of concern.
+At the load lines, that mechanism would be water; therefore, 39 sumps would represent a higher concern for residual explosives contamination.
+The remediation information for the JOAAP revealed that minimal to no soil excavation (i.e., excavation to no 40 greater than 1 foot below ground surface (bgs)) was required at some areas of concern, while extensive soil excavation (up to 9 feet bgs) was required at other areas of concern.
+Review of the remediation closure report for JOAAP revealed that areas requiring extensive excavation and removal were clustered near the melt-pour buildings (MHW, 2006).
+Table 3-1 provides a summary of soil excavation depths for the various areas of concern at JOAAP.

-- 2 extensive soil excavation (up to 9 feet bgs) was required at other areas of concern.
-Review of the - 3 remediation closure report for JOAAP revealed that areas requiring extensive excavation and - 4 removal were clustered near the melt-pour buildings (MHW, 2006).
-Table 3-1 provides a - 5 summary of soil excavation depths for the various areas of concern at JOAAP. - 6 Although only a limited amount of data representative of the sub-slab environmental conditions - at Load Lines 2, 3, and 4 at RVAAP are available, the complete RI data set provides valuable - 8 insight for the purpose of planning a sub-slab soil sampling plan.
-It can be hypothesized for - 9 planning purposes that contamination outside and near buildings may be predicative of sub-slab - 10 contamination, and those areas should be sampled accordingly.
-The RI data highlight areas of - 11 highest concentrations of the SRCs, the extent of migration from surface to subsurface soils, - areas of highest frequencies of SRC detections (e.g., near specific aggregate areas or along - directional building perimeters), and the presence or absence of specific classes of SRCs (such as - explosives, propellants, VOCs, SVOCs, PCBs or pesticides).
-Tables 3-2 through 3-4 summarize - this information for each load line (Shaw, 2004 a,b,c). - 16 Based on both the RVAAP RI data and the JOAAP project information, it was decided that - buildings could be appropriately grouped into three categories based on their potential for the - presence of contamination in earth fill beneath the building floor slabs.
-The three categories are - 19 described below:
+6 Although only a limited amount of data representative of the sub-slab environmental conditions 7 at Load Lines 2, 3, and 4 at RVAAP are available, the complete RI data set provides valuable 8 insight for the purpose of planning a sub-slab soil sampling plan.
+It can be hypothesized for 9 planning purposes that contamination outside and near buildings may be predicative of sub-slab 10 contamination, and those areas should be sampled accordingly.
+The RI data highlight areas of 11 highest concentrations of the SRCs, the extent of migration from surface to subsurface soils, areas of highest frequencies of SRC detections (e.g., near specific aggregate areas or along 12 13 directional building perimeters), and the presence or absence of specific classes of SRCs (such as explosives, propellants, VOCs, SVOCs, PCBs or pesticides).
+Tables 3-2 through 3-4 summarize 14 15 this information for each load line (Shaw, 2004 a,b,c).

+Based on both the RVAAP RI data and the JOAAP project information, it was decided that buildings could be appropriately grouped into three categories based on their potential for the presence of contamination in earth fill beneath the building floor slabs.
+The three categories are described below: